KopiasCsaba/ccp_audio_system_manual/for_technicians/setup.md

 <img alt="" src="assets/reset/spl.jpg.png"  align="right" style="float:right" width="300">

 1. Turn it on following the handwritten numbers on the buttons.
-    1. The two button marked "1"(one) need to be pressed together, until the "**n**" shows up on the screen.
+    1. The two button marked "1" (one) needs to be pressed together, until the "**n**" shows up on the screen.
     2. Then wait until it finishes the initial counting back (999,888,777...) and shows the volume in real time.
     3. Then press the button marked as 2.
     4. Then press the button marked as 3.